Google's stripped-back Go search app now available to download globally

 In 2017, Google launched a stripped-back version of its Android operating system for emerging markets like India and Brazil where spotty networks are a real issue.
 Android Go came with its own suite of lightweight apps from the tech giant, including the Google Go browser, Gmail Go for email and Gallery Go for photos, that would work seamlessly on entry-level devices.

-However, Google Go is no longer restricted to emerging markets – the app is now available on the Google Play Store globally, allowing more Android users the ability to take advantage of the data-saving app.
+However, Google Go is no longer restricted to emerging markets – the app is now available on the Google Play Store globally, letting more Android users take advantage of the data-saving app.

 Google Go weighs in at just 7MB and uses less data and processing power than the regular Google search app, making it perfect for anyone who either doesn’t have a lot of storage on their device or doesn’t have the bandwidth to spare.